Rules of Order and Procedure Of The City Council, City Of Chicago For Years 2019 – 2023.

 RULE 36.
 The membership of Aldermen on standing committees, and the Chairman and Vice-Chairman of such committees, shall be determined by the City Council by resolution duly adopted.

 Aldermen shall be assigned to a maximum of ten (10) standing committees.
 The Committee on Finance and the Committee on the Budget and Government Operations shall each have a maximum of thirty-five (35) members.
-The Committee on Committees, Rules and Ethics shall have a maximum of fifty (50) members.
+The Committee on Committees and Rules shall have a maximum of fifty (50) members.
 Each and all other committees shall have a maximum of twenty (20) members.
-The President Pro Tempore shall serve as an ex-officio member of all standing committees and his membership shall be in addition to the aforementioned limitations as to all committees but for the Committee on Committees, Rules and Ethics.
+The President Pro Tempore shall serve as an ex-officio member of all standing committees and his membership shall be in addition to the aforementioned limitations as to all committees but for the Committee on Committees and Rules.

-In the event of the absence of the Chairman from the City or from a meeting of the committee or of the Council, the Vice-Chairman shall perform the duties and exercise the authority of Chairman.
+In the event of the absence of the Chairman from the City or from a meeting of the committee or of the Council, or if the Chairman has recused under Rule 14, the Vice-Chairman shall perform the duties and exercise the authority of Chairman.
 Vouchers and payrolls may be signed only by the Chairman of the committee, or in his absence by the Vice-Chairman, or by some person or persons designated by him.
-In the event of a vacancy in the chairmanship of a committee, caused by death, resignation or otherwise, the Vice-Chairman shall act as Chairman of the committee until such time as the Council shall fill such vacancy in the chairmanship on the recommendation of the Committee on Committees, Rules and Ethics.
+In the event of a vacancy in the chairmanship of a committee, caused by death, resignation or otherwise, the Vice-Chairman shall act as Chairman of the committee until such time as the Council shall fill such vacancy in the chairmanship on the recommendation of the Committee on Committees and Rules.

 A committee may, by majority vote of its full membership, create a permanent or temporary subcommittee.
 The membership, Chairmen and Vice-Chairmen of subcommittees shall be appointed by the Chairman of the parent committee with the concurrence of a majority of the membership of the committee.
 Subcommittee jurisdiction shall be determined by the parent committee, but may not exceed the jurisdiction of the parent committee.
 Subcommittees shall report to their parent committee, and may be discharged from consideration of any matter only by a majority vote of the full membership of the parent committee.
 Matters may be referred to a subcommittee by the parent committee, or by the Chairman of the parent committee.